ncsu-cga/research.package/_pages/survey.md

 In order to create the question step we have to set up the answer format first with a list of choices ([RPChoice](https://pub.dev/documentation/research_package/latest/research_package_model/RPChoice-class.html)) and the answer style.
 An `RPChoice` has a text which will be presented to the participant and a value which can be used for other purposes.
 When saving the result both of the fields will be saved.

-The UI representation of this Answer Format looks like this:
+The UI representation of this answer format looks like this:

 <img src="https://raw.githubusercontent.com/cph-cachet/research.package/master/documentation/images/AnswerFormats/SingleChoiceAnswerFormat.png" width="300">